Accelerating impact

 Implementation challenges

-Successful implementation can require:
+Successful implementation often requires:

 How YPMH overcomes these barriers